 - the need to demonstrate a practical creative talent or to show a passion for art, design, music or other creative pursuits

 - to need to be independent, proactive and resilient

 - a higher than average likelihood of being self-employed or freelance, or of working on short-term contracts

 - the majority of work to be project-based and deadline-driven

-- lower salaries, an unsteady income and a lack of job security when you first start out in the industry.
-The financial rewards of working in the creative industries can be great, but you’ll need to build your reputation and expertise
+- lower salaries, an unsteady income and a lack of job security when you first start out in the industry - potentially leading to great success

 - working environments to range from offices and art/design/film/photography studios to theatres, museums and music venues

 - working hours to vary enormously, from regular office hours to working evenings and weekends, and the flexibility of choosing your hours as a freelancer